 Typically, the financial incentives to collecting/producing your own electricity are the #1 reason we see clients explore Solar PV installation.
 While this fluctuates based off equipment availability and costs, we currently anticipate an 8-10 year payback time on an average residential array.
 That includes the current 26% Federal Tax Credit on residential systems, which was recently extended through the end of 2022.
+(Edit 10/2022: The federal tax credit has now been expanded to 30% through 2033 and includes solar battery backup for the first time.)
 Many homeowners are able to significantly offset or fully eliminate their monthly electric bills by installing solar panels on their existing roof space.
 With increased electric costs from all of our local suppliers this summer, the idea of reducing or even eliminating that power bill is certainly appealing.

 For example, at the JK office in Willow Street, we are better than net zero.
 On a 12-month basis, our 11-year-old rooftop solar array produces an average of 10,000 kWh more per year than our entire office and warehouse consumes.
 That excess production is sold back to the power company and put back on the grid.